 Charts display the monthly distribution by infection source for cases, hospitalizations and deaths, over the past four months.
 The month is assigned by date of symptom onset.
-For months with incomplete values, the count (in parentheses) is shown along with the percentage.
-As of the 14th of November, no deaths had a symptom onset date in November.
+The current month includes both the percentage and the count (in parentheses).

-Percentage of COVID-19 cases in Marion County by source of infection, 1/1/20 - 11/14/20, ORPHEUS
+Percentage of COVID-19 cases in Marion County by source of infection, 1/1/20 - 11/28/20, ORPHEUS

 This slide shows the breakdown of infection source for COVID-19 cases in Marion County.
-The most common type of infection source in Marion is household transmission (31%), followed by outbreaks (29%).
-It is important to note that this figure should not be directly compared to the state figure as they don't take into account differences in population size.
-Close contact/cluster = contact between cases from different households not associated with a facility.
+The most common type of infection source in Marion is sporadic transmission (community acquired) (32%), followed by household (31%). \\It is important to note that this figure should not be directly compared to the state figure as they don't take into account differences in population size.\\ Close contact/cluster = contact between cases from different households not associated with a facility.
 These are typically referred to as social event outbreaks.
-Generated 11/16/20.
-Updated bi-weekly
+Generated 11/30/20. \\Updated biweekly\\

-Percentage of COVID-19 cases in Oregon by source of infection, 1/1/20 - 11/14/20, ORPHEUS
+Percentage of COVID-19 cases in Oregon by source of infection, 1/1/20 - 11/28/20, ORPHEUS

 This slide shows the percentage of COVID-19 cases by the likely source of infection in Oregon.
-In Oregon, the most common source of infection for COVID-19 cases are sporadic (36%), or that they cannot be ascertained, these are said to be "community acquired".
-The second most common source is outbreaks (27%), followed by household transmission (26%).
-It is important to note that this figure should not be directly compared to the Marion figure as they don't take into account differences in population size.
-Generated 11/16/20.
-Updated bi-weekly
+In Oregon, the most common source of infection for COVID-19 cases are sporadic (41%), or that they cannot be ascertained, these are said to be "community acquired".
+The second most common source is households (25%), followed by outbreaks (25%). \\It is important to note that this figure should not be directly compared to the Marion figure as they don't take into account differences in population size.\\ Generated 11/30/20. \\Updated bi-weekly\\

-Percentage of COVID-19 cases associated with an outbreak by type of facility in Marion County, 11/17/20, ORPHEUS
+Percentage of COVID-19 cases associated with an outbreak by type of facility in Marion County, 11/30/20, ORPHEUS

-This slide shows the percentage of COVID-19 cases by type of outbreak facility in Marion County.
-The most common source of outbreaks were at long-term-care-facilities (LTCF) (31.2%), followed by corrections (17.2%), and agricultural/food processing (14.1%).
-Generated 11/17/20.
-Updated monthly
+This slide shows the percentage and county of COVID-19 cases by type of outbreak facility in Marion County.
+The most common source of outbreaks were at long-term-care-facilities (LTCF) (33%), followed by corrections (16%), and agricultural/food processing (11%).
+Generated 11/30/20.